autodesk-platform-services/aps-revit.ifc.scheduler/README.md

 ## Description

-This code sample demonstrates the usage of Model Derivative API, which allows you to convert a Revit `.rvt` file stored in BIM 360 Docs to `.ifc` format.
+This code sample demonstrates the usage of Model Derivative API, which allows you to convert a Revit `.rvt` file stored in ACC/BIM360 Docs to `.ifc` format.

 The [IFC file format](https://technical.buildingsmart.org/standards/ifc/) is a common transfer format used throughout the world, and consumed by a wide range of applications.
-You can use this tool to automate tasks to convert Revit Files hosted in BIM 360 Docs to IFC on a recurring basis.
+You can use this tool to automate tasks to convert Revit Files hosted in ACC/BIM360 Docs to IFC on a recurring basis.

 Users choose either folders or specific files, then choose an IFC Settings Set name, and set a schedule on which the folders or files should be converted to IFC.
-At the scheduled time,  the application creates [model derivative](https://forge.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview/) jobs for each file, and uploads the IFC file into the same folder as the original Revit file.
+At the scheduled time,  the application creates [model derivative](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview/) jobs for each file, and uploads the IFC file into the same folder as the original Revit file.
 If the Revit file and IFC Settings Set name have not changed since the last conversion, no job will be created.

-**Note.** [Model Derivate API](https://forge.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview/) incurs cost.
-To view the current cost of the Model Derivative service, and to purchase Cloud Credits for file conversions, please view the [Forge Pricing page](https://forge.autodesk.com/pricing#cloud-credits).
+**Note.** [Model Derivate API](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview/) incurs cost.
+To view the current cost of the Model Derivative service, and to purchase Cloud Credits for file conversions, please view the [APS Pricing page](https://aps.autodesk.com/pricing#cloud-credits).

 ## Thumbnail